 4

-6print("Later drafted positions are discarded after a rejection.")1accept probability for 'from': 0.50
+6print("Later drafted positions are discarded after a rejection.")1accept probability for 'with': 0.50

 2Later drafted positions are discarded after a rejection.This construction preserves the target distribution exactly.
 The accepted branch contributes the overlap between the two distributions, and the residual sampler contributes the missing mass.
 Added together, they reconstruct the target probability for every token.[1]